IBM/Ansible-OpenShift-Provisioning/README.md

     * Execute the main playbook by running this shell command: "ansible-playbook main.yaml --ask-become-pass"
     * Watch Ansible as it completes the installation, correcting errors if they arise.
     * To look at what is running in detail, from the main directory open roles/'task-you-want-to-inspect'/tasks/main.yaml
     * If the process fails in error, you should be able to run the same shell command to start the process from the top.
-To be more selective with what parts of the main playbook run, use tags.
-See main.yaml to determine what you part you would like to run and use those tags when running the main playbook.
-There is also a list of all the tags at the bottom of this page for reference.
+To be more selective with what parts of the main playbook run, use [tags](#Tags).
+See the [main playbook](main.yaml) to determine what part you would like to run and use those tags when running the [main playbook](main.yaml).
 Example: "ansible-playbook main.yaml --ask-become-pass -- tags 'bastion,get-ocp'
     * Note: we chose to not edit the user's .bash_profile/.bashrc with an automatic ssh-add command because that would change the user's local workstation set-up in a way that was undesirable.
 Therefore, if you close out your terminal session in the middle of provisioning, you will need to run "ansible-playbook main.yaml --tags ssh-agent" before doing anything else.
 * **Step 7: Bastion Configuration**
-    * Once the create_bastion task runs, it will pause the playbook to give you time to configure it.
+    * Once the [create_bastion](roles/create_bastion/tasks/main.yaml) task runs, it will pause the playbook to give you time to configure it.
     * Use a web browser to open the cockpit by going to: "https://your-KVM-host-IP-address-here:9090"
     * Click on the "Virtual Machines" tab, then click on bastion from the list, click on the black terminal screen and press Enter.
 Wait until you see it asking for you to make a selection.
     * To finish the bastion's installation, you will need to configure the VM by doing the following: